vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/l4rule.md

 ##### Sharing L4Rule with Load Balancer IP

 The L4Rule CRD with load balancer IP can be shared among services only when the services contain the `ako.vmware.com/enable-shared-vip` annotation.
+However, L4Rule cannot be shared if SSL termination is required to be enabled for the services.
+So, if **enableSsl** is set to true for any port in `listenerProperties` section, then that L4Rule should only be applied to a signle LoadBalancer service.

 ##### L4Rule deletion